 If you want to mix in some non-outdoorsy museums and attractions, head to Downtown Atlanta.
 Surrounding Centennial Olympic Park is the Georgia Aquarium, Children’s Museum of Atlanta, World of Coca-Cola, SkyView Ferris Wheel, Football Hall of Fame, and The Center for Civil and Human Rights.

 And if you are traveling with tweens and teens, don’t miss Six Flags Over Georgia, located just outside the city limits.
 Visit Hurricane Harbor in the summer, Fall is Fright Fest, and we love the holiday lights during Holiday in the Park.
 And if you are traveling with toddlers, here are 52 of our favorite things to do with the little ones.

 A great place to grab a bite is Atlantic Station.
 There is shopping here, easy parking, and plenty of choices for picky eaters.

 DRIVABLE WEEKEND GETAWAYS

 Atlanta is a great launch point for amazing drivable weekend getaways too.
 Within five hours you can be on the Georgia Coast, in the North Georgia mountains, or on the beaches of Florida.
-Atlanta’s Hartsfield Jackson International airport is consistently one of the busiest, making pretty much anywhere from the Caribbean to the ski slopes out west, to Europe easily accessible.
+We also love the Central State Hospital tour in Milledgeville.

 Bret Love is the Co-Founder/Editor-In-Chief of Green Global Travel, a web-based magazine devoted to ecotourism, nature/wildlife conservation and sustainable living.
 You can also follow him via Facebook, Twitter or Pinterest.